Revilo P. Oliver: Early life

+Revilo Pendleton Oliver was born July 7, 1908, in Iowa Park, Texas, to Revilo P. Oliver and Flora R. Long.
+"Revilo P. Oliver" is a palindrome—a phrase that reads the same backwards and forwards.
+Oliver wrote that his name had been, in his family, "the burden of the eldest or only son for six generations".
+Colleagues at the University of Illinois later joked that "his first name is his last name spelled backward because he doesn’t know if he’s coming or going".

+He was raised and experienced his early education in California and Louisiana, before his family relocated to Illinois, where he attended high school for two years.
+With his family, he then moved to California, where aged 16 he entered Pomona College in Claremont.

 Academia

 In 1930, Oliver married Grace Needham.
-He returned to Illinois, where he attended the University of Illinois and studied under William Abbott Oldfather.
+He returned to Illinois, where he attended the University of Illinois Urbana-Champaign and studied under William Abbott Oldfather.
 His first book was an annotated translation, from the Sanskrit, of Mricchakatika (The Little Clay Cart), published by the University of Illinois in 1938.
 He received his PhD in 1940.
-That same year, the University published his Ph.D. thesis: Niccolò Perotti's Translations of the Enchiridion, which was republished in 1954 as Niccolo Perotti's Version of the Enchiridion of Epictetus.
+That same year, the university published his Ph.D. thesis: Niccolò Perotti's Translations of the Enchiridion, which was republished in 1954 as Niccolo Perotti's Version of the Enchiridion of Epictetus.

+He received Fulbright and Guggenheim fellowships.
 Oliver began teaching graduate classes.
 For a number of years he also gave graduate courses in the Renaissance, teaching in the Departments of Spanish and Italian.
 He said he read 11 languages.

-Oliver worked in a military intelligence unit in the Signal Services during World War II, according to his writing.
-He wrote that he was in the War Department from 1942 until autumn 1945, and that he was "responsible for the work of c.
-175 persons".

-Oliver left Washington, D.C. in 1945.
-He joined the University of Illinois in 1945 as an assistant professor, became an associate professor in 1947, and professor in 1953.
-He published little in the academic press but later became known for politically conservative articles expressing anti-Semitism and white nationalism.
+Oliver worked in a military intelligence unit in the Signal Services during World War II as a cryptanalyst for the Army Security Agency from 1942 to 1945.
+Following the war, he returned to Urbana, and joined the staff of the University of Illinois in 1945 as an assistant professor, became an associate professor in 1947, and professor in 1953.
 He retired in 1977 from the University of Illinois as a professor emeritus.